COVID-19 Subsidies and Grants has been saved

-The federal guarantee scheme extends to all credits regardless of the form (except leasing, factoring and consumer or residential mortgage credits) which display the following characteristics (not exhaustive).
+The Federal Guarantee for SMEs extends to all credits regardless of the form (except leasing, factoring and consumer or residential mortgage credits) that display the following characteristics (not exhaustive).
 Credits excluded under the Federal Guarantee are also excluded under the Federal Guarantee for SMEs.

-- Subject matter: eligible credits must consist of “new money” (so refinancing of credits extended before 1 April and redrawings under revolvers are excluded from the guarantee scheme, but they may fall under the moratorium – see above).
+- Subject matter: eligible credits must consist of “new money” (so refinancing of credits extended before 24 July and redrawings under revolvers are excluded from the guarantee scheme).

-- Belgian activities: Eligible credits may only be used by the borrower to finance activities carried out in Belgium, it being understood that the guaranteed credit may provide that it can be used for certain foreign activities to the extent that such use is limited to 10% of the guaranteed credit, and such use of the guaranteed credit for qualifying foreign activities is not to the detriment of Belgian activities.
+- Belgian activities: Eligible credits may only be used by the borrower to finance activities carried out in Belgium, with the understanding that the guaranteed credit can be used for certain foreign activities to the extent that such use is limited to 10% of the guaranteed credit, and such use of the guaranteed credit for qualifying foreign activities is not to the detriment of Belgian activities.
 If the credit facility does not include this provision, the guaranteed loss has to be reduced by all losses on the credit facility.